Income Statement Items Explained (With Examples)

 Interest expenses are the costs that a company bears for receiving financing.
 Typically firms receive bank loans and pay interest expenses for the amounts they owe.

 Company ABC is a much bigger venture; it produces car parts.
 Analyzing the items in its accounting books, let’s compute the Net Income in a multi-step format.

 An income statement is an important financial report that provides rich information on how a business or company is doing and how it’s likely to perform in the future.
 Used in both managerial and financial accounting, it is an invaluable resource to internal and external stakeholders alike.
 Just as management personnel benefits from its insights to make timely decisions and ascertain if an entity is on the right track financially, experienced investors use the information it provides to expand their portfolio of investments.

 As we saw, while a single-step income statement is straightforward and easy to understand, a multi-step could pose significant challenges, especially if you’re just starting out in accounting.
-By taking our course Accounting & Financial Statement Analysis you’ll be ready to tackle these and most other accounting scenarios you’re likely to encounter in your practice.
+By taking our course Fundamentals of Financial Reporting you’ll be ready to tackle these and most other accounting scenarios you’re likely to encounter in your practice.

 Do you want to advance your financial analysis and reporting skills?

 Build a successful career with our Financial Analyst Career Track where you’ll learn how to interpret data and identify patterns with lots of practical examples and simple explanations.
 You can also include the certificate you’ll earn at the end to showcase your new skills on your resume.
 Get the exposure you need to succeed in the field!